-- When the incident happened.
-If you want to make a complaint, make sure you do it as soon as possible, and definitely not later than 12 months after the incident/situation you’re complaining about, so that it can be dealt with quickly and fairly.
+- when did the incident happen?
+If you want to make a complaint, make sure you do it as soon as possible, and definitely not later than 12 months after the incident or situation you’re complaining about, so that it can be dealt with quickly and fairly.
 If you speak with somebody either in person or on the phone it’s a good idea to back it up in writing, either in a letter or email.

-“Keep a record of all the times you felt you didn’t get the right care from your GP, and keep copies of any letters or emails and a note of any calls.” – Caroline McGhie, who has asthma.
+“Keep a record of all the times you felt you didn’t get the right care from your GP, and keep copies of any letters or emails and a note of any calls.” – Caroline, who has asthma.

 NHS complaints processes

 Wherever you live in the UK there are similar processes outlined by the NHS for making a complaint or giving feedback on NHS services:

 - Talk to staff, whether it’s the GP, the practice manager, or staff on reception.
 Sometimes a conversation is all that’s needed to sort things out.

 - Fill in a feedback form which you can find either at reception, in hospital waiting rooms or on your GP practice or clinic’s website.

 - Another option is to give feedback anonymously through a short form called the Friends and Family Test, although you won’t get a personal response.
 The form should be available on your GP’s website, or ask at reception.